i35010u/windows-driver-docs.zh-cn/windows-driver-docs-pr/display/displaying-app-on-portrait-device.md

     do
     {
-        // In case this isn&#39;t the first time through the loop, delete the buffers allocated delete[] PathInfoArray;
+        // In case this isn't the first time through the loop, delete the buffers allocated delete[] PathInfoArray;
         PathInfoArray = nullptr;